“…the country would have been lost to the enemy if it weren’t for American actions.” Edward Lansdale, referring to the Communist Tet Offensive

 Westmoreland and Bunker spoke of South Vietnamese competence to hide South Vietnamese failure.
 This simple fact explains why the American public, Congress, the media, and top officials at State and Defense, found it difficult to understand, let alone accept, Westmoreland’s request for 205,000 additional U.S. troops for South Vietnam, which he forwarded to the Johnson administration on February 9, 1968.
 After learning of the request, the question that arose in the minds of millions of Americans was this: if the South Vietnamese possessed so much “fighting spirit,” why did the U.S. need to send reinforcements to South Vietnam?

 Despite the fact that Westmoreland never publicly admitted it, he asked for reinforcements for South Vietnam because of the dismal performance of the RVNAF during the first weeks of the Tet Offensive.
-Westmoreland wanted U.S. reinforcements to serve as fillers in the Allied military structure, meaning they would fill the gap in combat power resulting from the destruction and disorganization of ARVN units.
+Westmoreland wanted U.S. reinforcements to serve as fillers in the Allied military structure, meaning they would fill the gap in combat power resulting from the destruction and disorganization of RVNAF units, especially within the South Vietnamese Army (ARVN).
 Twelve days into the offensive, Westmoreland informed Joint Chiefs of Staff Chairman General Earle Wheeler that he needed immediate reinforcement, “To off-set the weakened Vietnamese forces resulting from casualties and Tet desertions.”
 Privately, Westmoreland portrayed the ARVN as a spent force dangerously close to complete disintegration.
 He wanted 15 manuever battalions (40,000 combat troops) right away.
 This augmentation would take some of the heat off the ARVN, and according to Wheeler, “…prevent the ARVN from falling apart.”

 Johnson did not want another embarrassing battlefield defeat to come on the heels of the Tet Offensive.
 His political standing was already low.
 He did not want it to go any lower.
 So rather than reject out of hand further reinforcements, he asked for a detailed explanation from Westmoreland of how he intended to use the 205,000 additional troops.
 On March 2, Westmoreland provided the President with that explanation.
 Put simply, the general wanted more American troops because he could no longer rely on the ARVN.
 He wrote the President, “Additive forces would serve to forestall the danger of local defeats due to the tactical degeneration or temporary disorganization of some ARVN units in the event of another general enemy offensive….”